DisnakeDev/disnake/CONTRIBUTING.md

 ### Pyright

-For type-checking, run `uv run poe pyright` (append `-w` to have it automatically re-check on every file change).
+For type-checking, run `uv run nox -s pyright` (append `-- -w` to have it automatically re-check on every file change).
 > [!NOTE]
 > If you're using VSCode and pylance, it will use the same type-checking settings, which generally means that you don't necessarily have to run `pyright` separately.
 > However, since we use a specific version of `pyright` (which may not match pylance's version), there can be version differences which may lead to different results.